What are pronouns?

 Often people tend to think that "he/him" refers to a man or a boy, and "she/her" refers to a woman or a girl, as these pronouns are gendered in the English language.
 People also tend to make assumptions about someone's gender based on their appearance.
 However, these assumptions are not always correct.

-We are all assigned a gender at birth based on attributes such as our chromosomes, hormones and external and internal anatomy.
-Cisgender (cis) people are those who identify with the gender they were assigned at birth.
-Transgender (trans) people are those whose gender does not align with that which they were assigned at birth.
+We are all assigned a sex at birth based on attributes such as our chromosomes, hormones and external and internal anatomy.
+Cisgender (cis) people are those who identify with the sex they were assigned at birth.
+Transgender (trans) people are those whose gender does not align with the sex which they were assigned at birth.
 Non-binary is an umbrella term covering gender identities that fall outside the gender binary, i.e. are not exclusively male or female.

 Why do pronouns matter?